 In this chapter, we show you how to manipulate movie tracks independently.
-We first explain how to decompose existing movies into separate tracks, and then show how to combine tracks to build new movies.
+We first explain how you can decompose existing movies into separate tracks, and then show how to combine tracks to build new movies.
 We also show how you can turn individual tracks on and off, as well as various other techniques for altering the way individual tracks appear and behave.

-Pulling Tracks Apart
+- Pulling Tracks Apart

 - Extracting tracks

 - Deleting tracks

 - Combining Tracks With the Add and Add Scaled Commands

 - Adding new audio to a video movie

 - Adding text

 - Adding still image graphics to a movie

 - Adding new tracks to a QuickTime VR movie

 - Altering Visual Tracks

 - Adjusting the size, location, and orientation of visual tracks

 - Changing layers

 - Using graphics modes

 - Masking

 - Adjusting gamma in video tracks

-- Replacing text in text tracks

 - Changing 3D tracks

 - Changing sprite tracks

-- Adding a custom color table to a movie
+- Adding a custom color table

 - Altering Audio Tracks

-- Adjusting volume and balance
+- Adjusting volume

 - Changing instruments in music tracks

 - Changing the Quality of Tracks

 - Preloading Tracks

 - Disabling and Enabling Tracks

 - Alternate Tracks